kebe7jun/splunk-oem-node-modules/listr/readme.md

 #### options

 Any renderer specific options.
+For instance, when using the `update-renderer`, you can pass in all of its [options](https://github.com/SamVerschueren/listr-update-renderer#options).

 ##### concurrent

-Type: `boolean`<br>
+Type: `boolean` `number`<br>
 Default: `false`

-Set to `true` if you want tasks to run concurrently.
+Set to `true` if you want to run tasks in parallel, set to a number to control the concurrency.
+By default it runs tasks sequentially.

 ##### exitOnError